Aleš Mandous

-Aleš Mandous (born 21 April 1992) is a Czech professional footballer who plays as a goalkeeper for Mladá Boleslav on loan from Slavia Prague.
+Aleš Mandous (born 21 April 1992) is a Czech professional footballer who plays as a goalkeeper for Pardubice.
 He also has four caps for the Czech Republic national team.

 Club career

 Viktoria Plzeň

 On 23 March 2013, Mandous made his competitive debut in the second leg of the fourth round of the Czech Cup against Hradec Králové.
 Plzeň won the game 1–0 and advanced to the next round.

 Bohemians Prague (Střížkov)

 Mandous spent the following season on loan at Bohemians Prague (Střížkov).
 Mandous played 18 games in this campaign, which ended with the club being relegated to the third flight of Czech football.

 Baník Most

 In the summer of 2014, Mandous was sent on loan.
 This time he joined Baník Most, who were at that time in the second tier of Czech football.
 He played in 18 matches and was relegated with the club in 2015.

 MŠK Žilina

 Mandous joined Žilina as a free agent in June 2015, when he signed a two-year contract with the club.
 On 12 August 2015, he made his competitive debut in the Slovak Cup match against ŠK Strážske, which Žilina won 9–0.